 Through Simonson’s script and explosive art, The Ballad of Beta Ray is full of big action as Thor aides Bill in stopping an alien force from wiping out his people.

 But for all the action, this story also has some great character moments from Thor, Beta Ray Bill and even Sif.
-These moments give the story an emotional depth, which give the action more meaning and will have you wanting them to succeed all that more.
+These moments give the story an emotional depth, which gives the action more meaning and will have you wanting them to succeed all that more.

 Written and art by Walter Simonson.